 ‘Here.’

 A man’s voice answered from the back row.

-Teresa turned immediately in the direction of the voice and saw a man of about sixty sitting a couple of tables behind her.
+Theresa turned in the direction of the voice and saw a man of about sixty sitting a couple of tables behind her.
 He wore a jacket in need of cleaning, the beginning of stubble on his chin and an altogether appearance of neglect but his eyes were alert and focused.
 She could also see the same brown mole she had on the side of her chin.
 He had the same golden hair as herself.
 She stared at him in utter confusion.

-‘Teresa Guilfoyle.’
+‘Theresa Guilfoyle.’
+The teacher was calling out her name for the second.

-The teacher was calling out for the second time, needing a response.
 The room started to swim around her.
-She uttered a feeble ‘Here I am’, and turned towards the man.
+She uttered an ingenuous ‘Here I am’ and turned towards the man.
 This time they looked at each other with intent, incredulous, for a long time.
 It was the first time they had set eyes on each other.
 They scrutinized one another’s features, both reliving the innermost feelings of their lost life, a sudden surge of emotions welling up in both of them.

-‘Father and daughter?’ asked the teacher eager to get on with her first Accountancy Class.
+‘Father and daughter?’ asked the teacher eager to get on with her first Accountancy and Bookkeeping Class, her index connecting the two.

 No Tutor’s comment found.